Installing Shibboleth v2.5: Apache or Windows

 - To set up and configure Apache or Windows with SSL encryption, refer to your distribution's instructions.

-- Shibboleth should be used with TLS/SSL encrypted connections; for this you need an SSL certificate.
+- Shibboleth protected web pages should also be protected with TLS/SSL encrypted connections; for this you need an SSL certificate.
 To request a certificate using the CMU CA please visit the Certificate Authority web page.

 Note: Shibboleth utilizes a self-signed certificate internally.
 This is different from the TLS/SSL web server certificate and is created by Shibboleth software itself.

-- Follow your system's installation instructions to install the certificate received from the Certificate Authority.
+- Follow your system's installation instructions to install the certificate received from the Certificate Authority for the web server.

 - To connect to the Apache or Windows server on your computer, visit http://HOSTNAME/ (where HOSTNAME is your server name).

 - To obtain an encrypted connection, visit https://HOSTNAME/.